 The Web interface of most SaaS programs is recognizable to anybody who has used Amazon.com or My Yahoo!
 You can personalize with point-and-click ease using the SaaS approach, making the weeks or months it takes to update typical company software look hopelessly outdated.

-Customers subscribe to a SaaS product rather than buying and installing software or other resources to support it.
+Customers subscribe to a SaaS product rather than buying and installing software or other resources to support it, which introduces significant savings.
 Many organizations may now budget more effectively and predictably by converting costs to regular operational expenses.
 Users may also cancel SaaS subscriptions at any moment to avoid having to pay recurring fees.

-Vertical scalability is a characteristic of cloud services like SaaS that allows consumers to access more or less services or features based on their needs.
+Vertical scalability is a characteristic of cloud services like SaaS that allows consumers to access more or fewer services or features based on their needs.

 Customers may rely on a SaaS provider to handle updates and patch management rather than acquire new software.
 It decreases the workload for in-house IT employees even further.